scheme-live/live/live/okvslite/README.md

 ### `(okvslite-in-transaction! db proc [failure [success]]) okvslite? procedure? procedure? procedure? → (values (every any?))` generic

 Begin a transaction against `DB`, execute `PROC`.
 In case of error, rollback the transaction and execute `FAILURE` with no arguments.
+The default value of `FAILURE` raise an error.
 Otherwise, executes `SUCCESS` with the returned values of `PROC`.
+The default value of `SUCCESS` is `values`.

 ### `(okvslite-transaction-timestamp transaction) okvslite-transaction? → bytevector?` generic